comsystan/comsystanj/description/img2-description.md

 - For binary 8-bit images
 - Binary [0, >0] algorithm
 - The number of boxes with distinct sizes according to the power of 2 can be set
-- Linear regression parameters can be set
+- Linear regression parameters of the double log plot can be set
 - The ToW algorithm is a statistical approach and is dependent on the accuracy and confidence settings
 - In the original paper accuracy=30 and confidence=5
 - But it is recommended to set accuracy and confidence as high as computation times allow